-We have more information about keeping to a healthy weight when you have lymphoedema.
+We have more information about keeping to a healthy weight when you have lymphoedema (pages 77 to 78).

 We also have general information about healthy eating and weight management.
-You may find our booklets Healthy eating and cancer and Managing weight gain after cancer treatment useful.
+You may find our booklet Healthy eating and cancer useful (page 100).